The Merseybeats: The Merseybeats re-formed

-The Merseybeats' founding member and drummer John Banks died on 20 April 1988, at the age of 44.
+The Merseybeats' original drummer John Banks died on 20 April 1988, at the age of 44.

-However, Kinsley and Crane re-formed the Merseybeats in 1993, and after celebrating 45 years in the music industry in 2006, they continued to tour and perform on the 'sixties circuit', and at venues in the UK, and across Europe.
+Kinsley and Crane re-formed the Merseybeats in 1993, and after celebrating 45 years in the music industry in 2006, they continued to tour and perform on the 'sixties circuit', and at venues in the UK, and across Europe.
+Kinsley departed in 2020, leaving the band in the hands of Crane and his son Adrian.